Mzisbrod/ResumeBuilder/README.md

 ## 🛡️ Disclaimer

-Marketer is an experimental project and is provided "as-is" without any warranty.
-It is intended for marketing purposes and should be used responsibly and in compliance with applicable laws and regulations.
+ResumeBuilder is an experimental project and is provided "as-is" without any warranty.
+It is intended for personal purposes and should be used responsibly and in compliance with applicable laws and regulations.

 ## 📩 Contact Us